linnykoleh/Spring/Notes.md

   - **Java `@Configuration` files** are loaded from classes attribute - `@ContextConfiguration(classes={TestConfig.class, OtherConfig.class})`

 - To customize property values in a test, the `@TestPropertySource` annotation allows using either a test-specific property file or customizing individual property values.
-- `ReflectionTestUtils` make it possible to access private properties,
+- `ReflectionTestUtils` make it possible to access private properties:
+	- Changing value of constants
+	- Setting a value or reference into a non-public field.
+	- Invoking a non-public setter method.
+	- Invoking a non-public configuration or lifecycle callback method.
 - Spring has mock objects on `Environment`, `JNDI`, and `Servlet API` to assist in unit testing.
 - **By default, the framework will create and roll back a transaction for each test.**
 - Tests that are annotated with `@Transactional` but have the propagation type set to `NOT_SUPPORTED` will not be run within a transaction.